Maps Documentation

 Selection

-Center on selection - Toggle to have the visualization automatically center on the last selected element.
+Center on selection - Automatically center the visualization on the last selected element.

-Center on slice - Toggle to have the visualization automatically center on filtered elements.
-This is a premium feature.
+Center on slice - Automatically center the visualization on filtered elements.
+(Premium feature)

-Center on highlighted - Toggle to have the visualization automatically center on highlighted elements.
-This is a premium feature.
+Center on highlighted - Automatically center the visualization on highlighted elements.
+(Premium feature)

-Zoom on slice - Toggle to have the visualization automatically zoom in on filtered elements.
-This is a premium feature.
+Zoom in on slice - Automatically zoom in on filtered elements.
+(Premium feature)ature.

 Interactivity controls (premium)